Control of tunneling in an atomtronic switching device: Acknowledgements

-\centerline{{\bf Acknowledgements}} K.W.W. and A.F. were supported by CNPq (Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico), Brazil.
+K.W.W. and A.F. were supported by CNPq (Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico), Brazil.
 J.L. and A.F. were supported by the Australian Research Council through Discovery Project DP150101294.
-We thank Henri Boudinov and Matt Davis for helpful discussions.
+We thank Henri Boudinov, Ricardo R. B. Correia, Matt Davis, and Artem Volosniev for helpful discussions.